vivek0912/COVID19Tracker/README.md

-# covid19tracker.github.io
+# covid19tracker
-It is generation reports on covid19
+It is generating reports on covid19